terraform-redhat/terraform-rhcs-rosa-classic/examples/rosa-classic-public-with-idp-machine-pools/README.md

-# Rosa Classic public with IDP and machine pools
+# ROSA Classic public with IDP and machine pools

 ## Introduction